Sudh33r/pages/README.md

 - This project aims to develop a collaborative workspace and project management tool to rival Confluence and ClickUp, while emphasizing a user-friendly and visually appealing UI/UX.

-Confluence is a popular collaboration and documentation tool developed by Atlassian.
-It's designed to help teams collaborate, share knowledge, and manage projects more effectively.
+It should be a popular collaboration and documentation tool . design to help teams collaborate, share knowledge, and manage projects more effectively.
 Here's a detailed description of its key features:

+It will be a opensource project with support for free to download and use.

 1. **Rich Text Editor:**
    - It should offer a user-friendly, WYSIWYG (What You See Is What You Get) editor or any rich editor for creating and editing content.